vanallenlab/abs_maf_clustering_vis/README.md

-AbsMafAnalysis Workflow
+AbsMafAnalyzer Workflow
 =======================

-The AbsMafAnalysis workflow can be used to visualize the data from an *ABS_MAF.txt absolute file output.
+The AbsMafAnalyzer workflow can be used to visualize the data from an *ABS_MAF.txt absolute file output.
 Both detection power and genomic locus are plotted for all SNPs, along with clustering information based on cancer cell fraction.